 How do you take your blood pressure?

-If you purchase a manual or digital blood pressure monitor, follow the instruction booklet carefully.
+If you have a manual or digital blood pressure monitor, follow the instruction booklet carefully.
 The following steps provide an overview of how to take your blood pressure using either a manual or digital blood pressure monitor:

 1. Locate your pulse by lightly pressing your index and middle fingers slightly to the inside center of the bend of the elbow.
 Here, you can feel the pulse of the brachial artery.
 If you cannot locate a pulse, place the head of the stethoscope (on a manual monitor) or the arm cuff (on a digital monitor) in the same general area.
 2. Thread the cuff end through the metal loop and slide the cuff onto your arm, making sure that the stethoscope head is over the artery.
 (When using a manual monitor, the cuff may be marked with an arrow to show the location of the stethoscope head.)
 The lower edge of the cuff should be about 1 inch above the bend of your elbow.
 Use the Velcro wrap to make the cuff snug, but not too tight.